callmedada/EADD3/readme.md

 To create the visualizations we used [D3](http://d3js.org), a Javascript library for manipulating documents based on data.
 We recommend that you familiarize yourself with [D3 Selections](http://github.com/mbostock/d3/wiki/Selections) and [data joins](http://bost.ocks.org/mike/join/).

-## Contact Us
-We're the development team with VizworX who put this project together for the NEB.
-We aren't able to provide extensive support for this project, but you're welcome to reach out with questions and thoughts!

-* Patrick King - patrick.king@vizworx.com
-* Alaa Azazi - alaa.azazi@vizworx.com
-* Ben Cousins - ben.cousins@vizworx.com
-* Stephanie Sachrajda

 ## Known Issues

 * This application was *not* designed to work resolutions much smaller than 1024*768, it won't look very good on your smartphone.
 We have attempted to apply responsive design principles throughout, but mobiles were out of scope.